-In addition to the State and Federal Actions, on July 11, 2019, a verified shareholder derivative complaint was filed in the United States District Court for the Northern District of California, captioned Mason v.
+On July 11, 2019, a verified shareholder derivative complaint was filed in the United States District Court for the Northern District of California, captioned Mason v.
 Rhodes, No. 5:19-cv-03997-NC.
-The complaint alleges that certain of Restoration Robotics' former officers and directors breached their fiduciary duties, have been unjustly enriched and violated Section 14(a) of the Securities Exchange Act of 1934 (the "Exchange Act") in connection with the IPO and Restoration Robotics' 2018 proxy statement.
+The complaint alleges that certain of Restoration Robotics' former officers and directors breached their fiduciary duties, have been unjustly enriched and violated Section 14(a) of the 1934 Act in connection with the IPO and Restoration Robotics' 2018 proxy statement.
 The complaint seeks unspecified damages, declaratory relief, other equitable relief and attorneys' fees and costs.
-On August 21, 2019, the District Court granted the parties' joint stipulation to stay the Mason action during the pendency of the Federal Actions.
-On June 21, 2021, the District Court granted the parties' further stipulation to stay the Mason action during the pendency of the Federal Action, and the case remains stayed.
+On August 21, 2019, the District Court granted the parties' joint stipulation to stay the Mason action.
+On June 21, 2021, the District Court granted the parties' further stipulation to stay the Mason action and the case remains stayed.